Lolo280374/heck-en-tosh-y-2025/README.md

 This repository couldn't be possible all to theses amazing people's projects and contributions to the Hackintosh scene and this project:
 - [**ItzBenoitXD**](https://github.com/ItzBenoitXD) - he made the readme!!41!!1!1!1
-- [Dortania](https://dortania.github.io/) - For good guides such as Installing OpeNCore, debugging, and the Buyer's Guide.
+- [Dortania](https://dortania.github.io/) - For good guides such as Installing OpenCore, debugging, and the Buyer's Guide.
 - [Acidathera](https://github.com/acidanthera) - For OC and Kexts.
 - [RehabMan](https://github.com/RehabMan) - for ACPI Patching.
-- The Hackintosh community - for helping me with debugging the hackintosh.
+- The Hackintosh community - for helping me with debugging this hackintosh.

 <!-- Related Links -->
 <br/><h2 align="center">🔗 Related Links</h2>